Search This Blog

 Wednesday, 05 Dec 2007

-My very first static line jump and my anxiety to do it well can only be imagined….by people equally crazy.
+My very first static line jump and my anxiety to do it well can only be imagined - by people equally crazy.
 My tandem jump last week was so much fun but I’m ashamed to admit that I had not paid much attention to the nuances of canopy flying.
-Which is how I’m hoping to explain why I landed in such varied locations today- all they had in common was that they were nowhere near the target landing area.
-Anyway here goes-
+Which is how I’m hoping to explain why I landed in such varied locations today.
+All they had in common was that they were nowhere near the target landing area.

 My heart was pounding as were boarding the Sea King (it is pounding now as I’m typing this!).
 Rajesh Sir and Mahesh Sir were smiling at me with me so much reassurance that I thought, “Whoa!
-Do I look so scared?”
+Do I look that scared?”
 I like these guys when they’re screaming and yelling and generally being nasty.
 If they start giving these kind smiles, it rather throws me off balance.
-And for the umpteenth time Rajesh sir mimed his brief- “Winds- very strong!
+And for the umpteenth time Rajesh sir mimed his brief - “Winds very strong!
 Face the wind the moment your canopy deploys!”

 Second Jump.
 0800 hrs

-This time I did count to the thousands- “one thousand, two thousand, three thousand, four— …and my canopy opened.
+This time I did count to the thousands- “one thousand, two thousand, three thousand, four -- and my canopy opened.
 I caught hold of the toggles, faced the wind and looked back over my shoulder and saw the dropzone.
 This time I had resolved to stay upwind, COME WHAT MAY, but as it turned out I was more careful than I should have been.
 At 1000 feet I was upwind and soo far away from the target.
 I planned my own target, did a fantastic circuit pattern and landed on my feet on the other side of the civilian airport.
 This is almost a kilometer away from our DZ, as the crow flies.
-Unhurt, though embarrassed to death, I saw that a jeep had already arrived to pick me up by the time I folded up my chute.
+Unhurt, though very embarrassed, I saw that a jeep had already arrived to pick me up by the time I folded up my chute.

 Third Jump.
 1530 hrs.